zeta-chain/docs/docs/developers/cross-chain-messaging/examples/your-first-message.md

 Run the following command to deploy the contract to two networks:

 ```
-npx hardhat deploy --networks bsc_testnet,goerli_testnet
+npx hardhat deploy --networks bsc_testnet,sepolia_testnet
 ```

 ```
 🚀 Successfully deployed contract on bsc_testnet
 📜 Contract address: 0x6Fd784c16219026Ab0349A1a8A6e99B6eE579C93

-🚀 Successfully deployed contract on goerli_testnet.
+🚀 Successfully deployed contract on sepolia_testnet.
 📜 Contract address: 0xf1907bb130feb28D6e1305C53A4bfdb32140d8E6

 🔗 Setting interactors for a contract on bsc_testnet
-✅ Interactor address for 5 (goerli_testnet) is set to 0xf1907bb130feb28d6e1305c53a4bfdb32140d8e6
+✅ Interactor address for 11155111 (sepolia_testnet) is set to 0xf1907bb130feb28d6e1305c53a4bfdb32140d8e6

-🔗 Setting interactors for a contract on goerli_testnet
+🔗 Setting interactors for a contract on sepolia_testnet
 ✅ Interactor address for 97 (bsc_testnet) is set to 0x6fd784c16219026ab0349a1a8a6e99b6ee579c93
 ```

 ## Interact with the Contract

-Send a message from BSC testnet to Goerli using the contract address (see the output of the `deploy` task).
+Send a message from BSC testnet to Sepolia using the contract address (see the output of the `deploy` task).
 Make sure to submit enough native tokens with `--amount` to pay for the transaction fees.

 ```
-npx hardhat interact --message hello --network bsc_testnet --destination goerli_testnet --contract 0x6Fd784c16219026Ab0349A1a8A6e99B6eE579C93 --amount 2
+npx hardhat interact --message hello --network bsc_testnet --destination sepolia_testnet --contract 0x6Fd784c16219026Ab0349A1a8A6e99B6eE579C93 --amount 2
 ```

 ```